PoIsCoding/am4-aircraft-efficiency-analyzer/README.md

-# AM4 Aircraft Efficiency Analyzer ✈️
+# Airline Manager 4 Aircraft Efficiency Analyzer ✈️

 A simple tool to compare aircraft stats in Airline Manager 4.
 Helps you find the most efficient jets based on fuel use, range, speed, and more.